 The storage cleaner works together with compaction to reclaim unused storage from deleted snapshots.

-The storage cleaner has two modes:
+The storage cleaner has two modes: standard cleaner (

-Mount your filesystem using the 6.0 release with cleaner+ enabled (
+Mount your filesystem using the 6.8 release with cleaner+ enabled (

 clean=2), highest compaction level (

 For plans with multithreading, enabling multithreading will speed up storage reclamation.